Pauline Tantot Wears Just A Thong In Sizzling New Pic On Instagram

-Pauline Tantot has been on a roll on Instagram today and has shared two sizzling updates so far with the newest one being the most revealing.
-The French-Persian beauty posed in just a thong and gave a sultry look for the snap.
+Pauline Tantot has been on a roll on Instagram today, as she shared two sizzling updates, with the newest one being the most revealing.
+The French-Persian beauty posed wearing only a thong and gave a sultry look for the snap.

-The model stood with her back angled towards the camera and placed her hand on her upper thighs as she propped out her right leg.
+The model stood with her back angled toward the camera and placed her hand on her upper thigh as she propped out her right leg.
 She gave a full pout with her lips closed and glanced at the camera over her right shoulder.
-Plus, she left her curvy booty on display with a peek of her sideboob showing, and the photo being cropped by her derrière made it especially hard to miss to curves.
-Her pose also left her right arm tattoo by her elbow visible with the one on her forearm partially in view.
+She left her curvy booty on display with a peek of her sideboob showing, and with the photo being cropped by her derrière, it made it especially hard to miss her curves.
+Her pose also left her right elbow tattoo visible with the one on her forearm also partially in view.

 Pauline’s black thong was a classic cut with thin straps that rested high on her hip, and she didn’t appear to be wearing any accessories to distract from her incredible figure.
-Moreover, the sensation wore her hair in a high ponytail and her locks fell down her upper back and her light blond highlights contrasted against her darker roots.
+Moreover, the sensation wore her hair in a high ponytail, and her locks fell down her upper back.
+Her light blond highlights contrasted against her darker roots.
 The bombshell’s glam makeup application included mascara, pink lipstick, and blush.

-Pauline appeared to be standing in a bathroom with gray tiled walls with an abstract dual-colored pattern.
+Pauline appeared to be standing in a bathroom with gray tiled walls in an abstract, dual-colored pattern.
 There was also a white door with silver handles that was partially open on the right side of the frame.
-The room was illuminated well and an inlaid LED light in the ceiling bathed the area in a bright glow.
+The room was well illuminated, as the inlaid LED light in the ceiling bathed the area in a bright glow.

-The update has caught many of her fans’ attention and has racked up over 227,000 likes so far with over 1,450 comments.
+The update has captured the attention of many of her fans, and has racked up over 227,000 likes, so far, with over 1,450 comments.

 Many people gushed about the beauty’s good looks.